 Since graduating from Northwestern University in 1988, Thom has worked with Lookingglass as an actor, director, adapter, and educator.
-He has appeared in more than 30 productions, most recently 20,000 Leagues Under the Sea, and including: Cascabel (with Rick Bayless); as Quilp in The Old Curiosity Shop (Joseph Jefferson Nomination, Outstanding Actor in a Supporting Role); Algren in Nelson Algren: For Keeps and a Single Day (Jeff Nomination, Solo Performance); Big Lake, Big City, (directed by David Schwimmer); The Great Fire; The Master and Margarita; Steven Berkoff’s West; Charles Mee’s Summertime; The Jungle; James Joyce in dreaming lucia; Hook in Peter Pan (a play); Winston Smith in 1984; and Mary Zimmerman’s productions of The Odyssey, The Arabian Nights, and S/M: A Dream Biography.
-As an understudy for Lookingglass, he has performed three out of four tracks in Lookingglass Alice, more roles in that show than any other actor.
-Additional understudy roles include: Moby Dick (Ahab/Stubb); Title and Deed; Still Alice; and Bengal Tiger at the Baghdad Zoo.
-He has also appeared in productions at Goodman Theatre (where, for the past two seasons, he has appeared as Bob Cratchit in A Christmas Carol), Steppenwolf Theatre, Court Theatre, Northlight Theatre (notably The Outgoing Tide with John Mahoney and Rondi Reed, also at the Galway Arts Festival in 2012), Writers Theatre, Milwaukee Repertory Theatre, House Theatre, Gift Theatre, Big Leap Productions, Madison Repertory, and Illinois Theatre Center.
+He has appeared in more than thirty productions, most recently Her Honor Jane Byrne, and including: 20,000 Leagues Under the Sea, Cascabel (with Rick Bayless); as Quilp in The Old Curiosity Shop (Joseph Jefferson Nomination, Outstanding Actor in a Supporting Role); Algren in Nelson Algren: For Keeps and a Single Day (Jeff Nomination, Solo Performance); Big Lake, Big City, (directed by David Schwimmer); The Great Fire; The Master and Margarita; Steven Berkoff’s West; Charles Mee’s Summertime; The Jungle; James Joyce in Dreaming Lucia; Hook in Peter Pan (A Play); Winston Smith in 1984; and Mary Zimmerman’s productions of The Odyssey, The Arabian Nights, and S/M. As an understudy for Lookingglass, he has performed three out of four tracks in Lookingglass Alice, more roles in that show than any other actor.
+Additional understudy roles include: Moby Dick (Ahab/Stubb), Title and Deed, Still Alice, and Bengal Tiger at the Baghdad Zoo.
+He has also appeared in productions at Goodman Theatre (where, for the past three seasons, he has appeared as Bob Cratchit in A Christmas Carol), Steppenwolf Theatre, Court Theatre, Northlight Theatre (notably The Outgoing Tide with John Mahoney and Rondi Reed, also at the Galway Arts Festival in 2012), Writers Theatre, Milwaukee Repertory Theatre, The House Theatre, Gift Theatre, Big Leap Productions, Madison Repertory, and Illinois Theatre Center.
 Thom directed his own Joseph Jefferson-nominated adaptation of The Scarlet Letter for Lookingglass and Chicago Theatres On the Air, as well as his original adaptations of several short stories in a show titled American Voices for Piven Theatre Workshop, and Suddenly Last Summer for Eclipse Theatre.
 In 2001, a television version of For Keeps and a Single Day was co-produced by Lookingglass and WTTW Network Chicago, which was nominated for a Chicagoland/Regional Emmy Award.
 Film/television: Since You’ve Been Gone (Miramax); Brotherhood (Showtime); Chicago Fire (NBC).

 Thom and his wife live in West Ridge in Chicago with their daughter, Joanie.